For a person planning the AT, sometimes there is too much info. It is a bit like drinking from a fire hose!

 Interesting discussion.
 More thoughts about this “head stuff”?

-The Owens have written what I consider to be the best document on the more philosophical points of long distance hiking.
+The Owens wrote what I consider to be the best document on the more philosophical points of long-distance hiking.
 Gear, clothing, books…easy stuff.
 Head stuff?
 Not so much.
 Read the Thru-Hiker Papers for a great overview on not just long hikes on the AT..but any trail.

 I’ve hiked the AT.
 Now what?

 Most people who’ve hiked the AT fall in one of two camps:

 - People who are glad they did it.
 It is an experience they will always look on fondly but will move on to other things.
 Long-distance hiking is not a lifestyle for them

 - Then there are those who “have the curse of gypsy blood” and pine for another long hike.
 Perhaps you’ll do the Pacific Crest Trail?
 Walk the Grand Canyon?
 Bike across America?
 Or other adventures?

 If you fall into the second category..you are ruined (in a good way).
 After many miles, I still don’t have an answer.
 I do have many questions, though. 🙂